biaslab/biaslab-hugo/content/open-projects/msc-nonlinear-system-identification-through-bayesian-machine-learning.md

 +++
-title = "MSc graduation project: Nonlinear System Identification through Bayesian Machine Learning" date = "2019-09-19T08:50:58+02:00"
+title = "MSc graduation project: System identification with Bayesian machine learning" date = "2019-09-19T08:50:58+02:00"

-description = "In this project you will be developing an agent to infer the dynamical parameters of an electro-mechanical positioning system." external_link = "" vacancy_id = "nonlinear-system-identification"
+description = "In this project you will develop an agent to infer the dynamical parameters of an electro-mechanical positioning system." external_link = "" vacancy_id = "nonlinear-system-identification"
 +++